2017 EXHIBITION LIVESTOCK & POULTRY HEALTH REQUIREMENTS

 1. Certificates of Veterinary Inspection and Entry Permits: “Certificate of Veterinary Inspection” refers to a legible record (made on an official form issued from the state of origin) by an accredited veterinarian, which shows that the animals listed thereon meet health requirements of the state of destination.
 It must bear the identification of each animal and separate certificates must be made for each species of animal entered.
-Entry permits are required on all swine, and on cattle (steers exempt) from Class B and C states only.
-Permit numbers can be obtained from the State Veterinarian’s office (501) 907-2400 from 8:00 a.m. – 4:30 p.m.
+Entry permits are required on all out-of-state swine, and on all cattle entering Arkansas from any state that is not a tuberculosis free state, unless that state has a reciprocal agreement with Arkansas.
+Permit numbers can be obtained from the state veterinarian’s office (501) 907-2400 from 8:00 a.m. – 4:30 p.m.
 Monday through Friday.
+A certificate of veterinary inspection must accompany all animals and:

 a.
 Must be available on request by animal health officials.